Traditional Cupping Vs. Dynamic Cupping In Massage Therapy

-Cupping itself is not a well known technique.
+Cupping itself is not a well-known technique.
 And it’s even less known that there are different cupping methods.
-In this blog post I would like to tell you a bit more cupping and go into detail about traditional cupping vs. dynamic cupping.
+In this blog post, I would like to tell you a bit more about cupping and go into detail about traditional cupping vs. dynamic cupping.

 History of Cupping